PaNOSC-ViNYL/ase/doc/ase/cmdline.rst

 Suppose you want to run a large number of similar calculations like relaxing the structure of all the molecules in the :ref:`G2-1 database
-<molecular data>`.
+<molecular-data>`.
 You could do that by submitting this job to your
 compute cluster::

     $ ase gpaw G2_1 -v 6.0 -p xc=vdW-DF,h=0.18 -R 0.02